 What are the next steps?
-In order to further develop a plan for a centralised Biobank in WA, interested parties have been invited to join one of the six working groups listed above.
-Each working groups task is to address the issues and define actions which need to occur to create the Biobank hub in the context of each specific group.
-The Chair for each working group is responsible for compiling key messages and summarise recommendations, tasks, and actions as discrete projects (small / medium / large, short term / mid term / long term etc) Summary outcomes with clear recommendations from each group have been called for during January 2019.
-An update will be posted when available.
+In order to further develop a plan for a centralised Biobank in WA, interested parties were invited to join one of the six working groups listed above.
+Each working group addressed the issues and defined actions which need to occur to create the Biobank hub in the context of each specific group.
+The Chair for each working group is responsible for compiling key messages and summarise recommendations, tasks, and actions as discrete projects (small / medium / large, short term / mid term / long term etc).
+Subsequently a WA Biobank Committee chaired by Aron Chakera was formed in late 2019.

 Trialling of a Biobanking Informatics Platform for WA

 WAHTN has contributed funds towards the costs of a Telethon Kids Institute (TKI) initiated project which purchased OpenSpecimen and configured it within TKI servers for supporting complex Biobanking operations.
 WAHTN funding contributed to the training of IT and Biobanking personnel in the configuration and use of the platform.
 OpenSpecimen was used initially to support the Joondalup Heath Campus based ORIGINS Biobank and proved to be of great benefit.

 As such, the Steering Committee has agreed to make OpenSpecimen the default software for WA biobanking.
 The challenges of COVID-19 have realised funding for research infrastructure and allowed the purchase of a new OpenSpecimen licence for WA with the long term goal to use OpenSpecimen to support other research across WA.